stfc/PSyclone/doc/user_guide/configuration.rst

                         between elements of the array in which each thread accumulates its local reduction.
 (This prevents false sharing of cache lines by different threads.)
+PSYIR_ROOT_NAME         The root for generated PSyIR symbol names if one is not
+                        supplied when creating a symbol.
+Defaults to "psyir_tmp".
 ======================= =======================================================

 Common Sections